-|At last there is a growing appreciation of the vital nature of fats to human health.
+At last, there is a growing appreciation of the vital nature of fats to human health.
 Every single cell in the body has a cell membrane (which is the real intelligence of the cell).
-For so long the nucleus has been wrongly credited with the status of being the ‘brain’ of the cell but the advances in epigenetics (for more information click the link) have clearly demonstrated that the nucleus is in fact the reproductive bit of the cell.
-When the nucleus has been taken out of cells what has been found is that the cell can continue to live for several weeks but it is unable to reproduce and so it then dies.
-However, when the cell membrane is removed from the cell the cell dies very quickly, in many cases immediately because it is the orchestrator of the biological events in the cell.
+For so long the nucleus has been wrongly credited with the status of being the ‘brain’ of the cell but the advances in epigenetics (for more information see our research page) have clearly demonstrated that the nucleus is in fact the reproductive bit of the cell.
+When the nucleus has been taken out of cells, what has been found is that the cell can continue to live for several weeks but it is unable to reproduce and so it then dies.
+However, when the cell membrane is removed from the cell the cell dies very quickly, in many cases immediately, because it is the orchestrator of the biological events in the cell.

 Below are two lists.
 For those of you interested in the quite complex science behind essential fatty acids, the first 8 points will be of particular interest.
-The second list of fat facts is for those who do not want to drown in the scientific jargon and just want to know how these facts impact on health.
+The second list of fat facts is for those who do not want to drown in the scientific jargon but just want to know how these facts impact on health.

 FAT FACTS 1

-1. Dietary fat includes all of the lipids in plant and animal tissue that are eaten as food.
+1. Dietary fat includes all the lipids in plant and animal tissue that are eaten as food.
 Lipids, which are solid at room temperature, are called fats and those which are liquids are known as oils.
 In both cases approximately 95% of the fat is made up of triglycerides.
-The other components of dietary fat include sterols, e.g. cholesterol and phospholipids.
+The other components of dietary fat include sterols, e.g., cholesterol and phospholipids.
 It’s worth remembering the minor components found in dietary fats include lipid soluble nutrients such as vitamins A D and E. They too are vital to our diets.

 2. Lipids are hydrophobic in nature.
 In aqueous solution they will not disperse.
 Any oil floating on water demonstrates this very well.
 Lipids cannot be absorbed into the body when in this form so the digestive process ‘solubilises’ the lipid thus making it easy to assimilate.

-7. What is the difference between fats?
+- What is the difference between fats?

 a) Saturated fatty acids.
 Saturated fatty acids are those where all the carbon atoms are saturated with hydrogen atoms.
 All fatty acids have an acidic end, carboxyl, and a lipophilic (methyl) end to their chain.
 Numbering of the carbon atoms always begins with the acidic end being number 1.

 d) Trans fatty acids and hydrogenated fats.
 The double bonds in unsaturated fatty acids are very sensitive to chemical change.
 The change we need to be aware of for the benefit of human health is the one from an essential fatty acid to a trans fatty acid.
 At first examination this change seems only to be a minor one, simply a shift in position of the hydrogen atom.
-In fact it totally alters the shape and functionality of the molecule.
+In fact, it totally alters the shape and functionality of the molecule.
 The ‘kink’ found in a fatty acid when converted to a trans fatty acid is straightened out.
 This could be likened to straightening of a spring, which is more desirable for cooking and food processing but is undesirable for human health because of its altered physiology.
 With hydrogenation the double bond is ‘saturated’ by the addition of hydrogen atoms.
 This too has the effect of straightening out the molecule.
 Oils are often partially hydrogenated as this makes them more desirable for cooking and food processing.
 Hydrogenated fats containing high levels of trans fatty acids are now considered to be even more harmful than saturated acids in some aspects of human health care.
 This is why hard margarine should be avoided and the labels on soft margarine examined carefully for their levels of hydrogenated fat and trans fatty acids.

 FAT FACTS 2

 7. Our total fat intake should be reduced to provide approximately 30% of the total energy intake.
-According to the various studies current consumption of fat is somewhere between 38 and 42% and still rising.
+According to the various studies, current consumption of fat is somewhere between 38 and 42% and still rising.
 This 30% of total energy intake assumes a reasonable activity level for both men and women.
-When reducing fat to 30% the extra energy requirement one may have should come from complex, fibrous carbohydrates such as fruit and vegetables.
+When reducing fat to 30% the extra energy requirement one may have should come from complex, fibrous carbohydrates, such as fruit and vegetables.

-8. Plant oils are generally more beneficial in human health but are not always more beneficial than animal fats e.g. coconut and palm oils contain higher levels of saturated fats than most animal fats.
-In fact most of the commonly used vegetable oils are poor sources of omega 3 and one should increasingly use soya and linseed (flax oils) in one’s diet as either salad dressing or as stir fry oils.
+8. Plant oils are generally more beneficial in human health but are not always more beneficial than animal fats e.g., coconut and palm oils contain higher levels of saturated fats than most animal fats.
+In fact, most of the commonly used vegetable oils are poor sources of omega 3 and one should increasingly use soya and linseed (flax oils) in one’s diet as either salad dressing or as stir fry oils.
 It is worth noting that animal fats contain significant amounts of cholesterol.
 This is not the case with vegetable oils.

-As one busies oneself collecting the facts about fats it can seem like a daunting subject which simply numbs the mind and with that the interest but is should be stressed this is a subject none of us can afford to avoid.
+As one busies oneself collecting the facts about fats it can seem like a daunting subject which simply numbs the mind and with that the interest, but is should be stressed this is a subject none of us can afford to avoid.
 The changes required are generally quite simple.
-Every cell in the body needs oil to perform its functions so make sure you’re getting the essential fatty acids omega 3 and 6.
-As already stated omega 3 is where most people are deficient.
-As far as omega 6 goes, for most there appears to be adequate amounts in the diet but a shortage of GLA, which for many some supplementation would make a difference.
-Finding a good all round oil is probably the easiest way to address this.
-Oil on the spoon is infinitely better than capsules but for those who struggle with taking the oil it is better to be having capsules than none at all.
+Every cell in the body needs oil to perform its functions, so make sure you’re getting the essential fatty acids omega 3 and 6.
+As already stated, omega 3 is where most people are deficient.
+As far as omega 6 goes, for most there appears to be adequate amounts in the diet, but a shortage of GLA, and for many some supplementation would make a difference.
+Finding a good all-round oil is probably the easiest way to address this.
+Oil on the spoon is infinitely better than capsules but for those who struggle with taking the oil, it is better to be having capsules than none at all.